 - Waiver Certificate, Buprenorphine Outpatient Maintenance Program, American Psychiatric Association (Fall 2010).

-Awards and Honors
+Selected List of Awards and Honors

-- The Jack Greenspan Award (2015), Philadelphia Psychiatric Society
+- The Jack Greenspan Award, Philadelphia Psychiatric Society (2015)

-- American Psychiatric Association Resident Recognition Award
+- American Psychiatric Association Resident Recognition Award (2013)

-- American Academy of Addiction Psychiatry Travel Award
+- American Academy of Addiction Psychiatry Travel Award (2013)

 Books and Articles

-Dr. Ascher’s books include “The Behavioral Addictions” (American Psychiatric Publishing 2015), “Couples and Family Therapy in Clinical Practice, Fifth Edition” (Wiley-Blackwell 2015) and “Psychiatry Made Ridiculously Simple” (MedMaster Publishing 2015).
+Dr. Michael Ascher’s books include “The Behavioral Addictions” (American Psychiatric Publishing 2015), “Couples and Family Therapy in Clinical Practice, Fifth Edition” (Wiley-Blackwell 2015) and “Psychiatry Made Ridiculously Simple” (MedMaster Publishing 2015).

 Dr. Michael Ascher is an invited member of the Group for the Advancement of Psychiatry (GAP), a think tank of top psychiatric minds.
 He served on the Institutional Review Board at the Treatment Research Institute.

 He is available for consultation and training in the practice of Motivational Interviewing and is a member of the Motivational Interviewing Network of Trainers.

-Volunteer Work in the Community
+Volunteer Service in the Community